Eric Schneiderman: Tenure

 Schneiderman was instrumental in pushing for a tougher fraud settlement with large banks over illegal foreclosure practices.
 Along with California Attorney General Kamala Harris, Schneiderman pushed to prevent the settlement from including immunity for the banks from further investigation and prosecution of other related illegal activities.

 In 2011, Melissa DeRosa, who was later the Secretary to New York Governor Andrew Cuomo, became deputy chief of staff and acting chief of staff for Schneiderman.

+In 2013, future New York State Assemblyman Micah Lasher became Schneiderman's Chief of Staff.
+Lasher's first job, at age 16 in 1998, was as deputy campaign manager for Schneiderman’s campaign for the New York State Senate.

 In August 2013, Schneiderman filed a $40 million civil lawsuit against Donald Trump for his "Trump University" (now known as Trump Entrepreneur Initiative), alleging it to be an "unlicensed university" and calling it a "bait-and-switch scheme".
 Trump denied all accusations, calling Schneiderman a "political hack".
 In October 2014, a New York judge found Trump personally liable for the institution's not having the required license.

 In September 2013, Schneiderman announced a settlement with 19 companies to prevent astroturfing; i.e., buying fake online praise. "'Astroturfing' is the 21st century's version of false advertising, and prosecutors have many tools at their disposal to put an end to it," according to Schneiderman.
 The companies paid $350,000 to settle the matter, but the settlement opened the way for private suits as well.
 "Every state has some version of the statutes New York used," according to lawyer Kelly H. Kolb.
 "What the New York attorney general has done is, perhaps, to have given private lawyers a road map to file suit."